emmespace/udacity-ci-cd-pipeline/README.md

 This repository demonstrates a complete CI/CD pipeline using GitHub Actions, Azure Cloud Shell, SSH authentication, and a Makefile to automate build, test, and deploy steps

 ## Prerequisites
-* Github account with a Personaç Access Token
+* Github account with a Personal Access Token
 * Azure subscription to launch Cloud Shell

 ## Setup